FAQs

 Intyalheme’s efforts included securing the first regional Australian Renewable Energy Agency (ARENA) A-Lab, which culminated in the design of the Alice Springs Future Grid project.
 A subsequent funding application was submitted to ARENA, which was successful.

-What is the Alice Springs Future Grid project?
+What was the Alice Springs Future Grid project?

-Alice Springs Future Grid is a $12.5m collaborative project involving multiple organisations from across the Northern Territory and Australia.
-Its purpose is to identify and overcome barriers to further renewable energy penetration in the Alice Springs electricity system.
-Future Grid is delivered through a series of innovative trials, models and investigations.
-These activities are informing what may need to change in the Alice Springs electricity system to accommodate increasing amounts of renewable energy, while also improving use of the current system.
-Future Grid will design a pathway to achieving the Northern Territory’s 50 per cent by 2030 renewable energy target in Alice Springs, with lessons learnt transferable to other grids.
-The delivery of Future Grid is led by the Intyalheme Centre for Future Energy, on behalf of Desert Knowledge Australia (DKA).
+Alice Springs Future Grid was a $12.5m collaborative project involving multiple organisations from across the Northern Territory and Australia.
+Its purpose was to identify and overcome barriers to further renewable energy penetration in the Alice Springs electricity system.
+Future Grid was delivered through a series of innovative trials, models and investigations.
+These activities provide information on what may need to change in the Alice Springs electricity system to accommodate increasing amounts of renewable energy, while also improving use of the current system.
+Future Grid has developed a “Roadmap to 2030” that details options to achieving the Northern Territory’s 50 per cent by 2030 renewable energy target in Alice Springs, with lessons learnt transferable to other grids.
+The delivery of Future Grid was led by the Intyalheme Centre for Future Energy, on behalf of Desert Knowledge Australia (DKA).

 Can’t find what you’re after?
 Send us a question!